walles/numbervaders/README.md

 * Log frame rate on emulator (we're fine)
 * Log frame rate on a 10" tablet (we're doing great)
 * Show correct answer on screen when the player dies.
+* Tune the hit areas for the keys on our keyboard